9 non-toxic kitchen utensils chefs swear by – and recommend you use at home, too

 Like many chefs, recipe developer at Pinch and Swirl, Marissa Steven, relies on the cult-favorite Boos block.
 She says, 'I rotate between a large Boos block and a thinner bamboo board.
 Both have held up well, though the Boos block feels a little more forgiving on my knives.
 I avoid plastic boards unless I’m prepping raw meat, and even then, I often use my smallest wood board instead.'

 Sometimes I shudder to think about my past self, draining hot pasta water with cheap plastic colanders.
-I think that's a perfect recipe for chemical leaching.
 All the chefs I spoke to recommend investing in a long-lasting, stainless steel colander that won't leach chemicals or rust.
-I recently shelled out for this Le Creuset trio, which was a little pricey, but will last for decades, and they look nice on my open shelves, too.
+I recently shelled out for this Le Creuset trio, which was a little pricey, but will last for decades, and looks nice on my open shelves, too.

 'When it comes to cookware, I love the Hestan CopperBond line,' says chef Nini Nguyen, Top Chef alum, cookbook author, and current competitor on Tournament of Champions.
 'The handles feel great in your hand, the hardware sits flush so it’s easy to clean, and the design is just really intuitive.'
 I wholeheartedly agree, as this was voted the best non-toxic pan overall in our Homes & Gardens buying guide, too.